amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-12-10-llama2-local-cpp.md

 `/bin/bash ./download.sh`

 follow the instructions on screen to download the model.
-As a result you will have `llama-2–7b-chat` directory created with the model files in it.
+As a result you will have a `llama-2–7b-chat` directory created with the model files in it.

 Step-4: Now in order to quantize the model first it needs to be converted in f16(float16) format first.
 For that first **Navigate to the llama.cpp directory** then run:-